-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will expand by 13 percent by 2028.
+If you’re wanting to find a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will grow by 13 percent by 2028.

-There are a couple of reasons why these positions are expanding so rapidly.
-One is homeowners tapping into government incentives to get more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which influences old equipment.
-In conclusion, there’s the red-hot housing market and a house shortage that’s driven a boost in new construction homes.
+There are several reasons why these positions are growing so fast.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which influences old equipment.
+Lastly, there’s the red-hot real estate market and a home shortage that’s driven an increase in new construction residences.

-A HVAC technician is someone who services, installs and maintains heating and cooling systems.
+An HVAC technician is someone who fixes, installs and maintains heating and cooling systems.
 Most serve both homeowners and business owners.
-And, most important, you’ll be skilled in:
+And, most important, you’ll be knowledgeable about:

 - Air conditioners